BLACK-FOOTED FERRET GENETIC RESCUE

 - How much diversity might be gained with continued genetic rescue efforts?

-The study individuals include two unique individuals captured at Meeteetse, Wyoming in the 1980s, a living ferret born in 2009 whose genetics is representative of the current captive population, a unique individual born in 2010 as the result of artificial insemination using semen cryopreserved in the 1980s.
+The study individuals include two unique individuals captured at Meeteetse, Wyoming in the 1980s, a living ferret born in 2009 whose genetics is representative of the current captive population, and a unique individual born in 2010 as the result of artificial insemination using semen cryopreserved in the 1980s.
 (This was an early genetic rescue attempt to restore lost diversity.)
-The DNA samples of two living ferrets born in captivity were provided by the Black-footed Ferret Recovery Team, while the Frozen Zoo provided the historic samples for the two individuals born in the wild.
-Both these ferrets were members of the population that founded the captive breeding program, so their genomes represent a sample of the genetic diversity of the founding generation of all living ferrets.
-However, these ferrets’ unique genetic lineages were lost completely during the captive breeding program.
-Therefore, their cryopreserved cells are a resource for cloning, for restoring lost genetic diversity, and for infusing new genetic variation.
+The DNA samples of two living ferrets born in captivity were provided by the BFF Recovery Team, while the Frozen Zoo provided the historic samples for the two individuals born in the wild.
+Both of these ferrets were members of the population that founded the captive breeding program, so their genomes represent a sample of the genetic diversity of the founding generation of all living ferrets.
+However, these individual ferrets’ unique genetic lineages were lost to the captive breeding program because they did not produce viable offspring before they died.
+Their cryopreserved cells are a potential resource for restoring lost genetic diversity, and for infusing new genetic variation through cloning.